stevemk14ebr/RETools/README.md

 # GoReSym
 * Extract GoLang function names, file paths, reconstruct user defined structures and interfaces, and print binary metadata.
 Amongst other things.

+# STrace
+* Syscall hooking framework.
+Modify args, return values, etc in a patchguard compatible way.
+* Within this repo is a tool PDBReSym, which can download PDBs and Binaries from the MS symbol server, or symbolicate logs.

 # demumble
 * C++ library with python wrapper to demangle Itanium and MSVC symbols on all platforms (Linux, Mac, Windows)
   * Modified from: https://github.com/nico/demumble